 1. Will breast cancer treatment affect my fertility?

-It’s important to talk to your treatment team about this before your breast cancer treatment begins.
+It’s important to discuss this with your treatment team before any treatment starts.

-Men who are treated for breast cancer may want to discuss fertility preservation options with their treatment team.
+Men who are treated for breast cancer may also want to discuss fertility preservation options.
+See our information about breast cancer in men to learn more about this.

-If having children in the future is important to you, your treatment team should offer a referral to a fertility specialist to discuss the option of preserving your fertility.
-This should be done as soon as possible after diagnosis to prevent any delays in your treatment.
+If having children, or more children, in the future is important to you, your treatment team should offer you a referral to a fertility specialist to discuss your fertility options.
+This should be as soon as possible after diagnosis to reduce delays in starting your treatment.

 - Can I check if I’m fertile before my breast cancer treatment starts?